assist-iot/assist-iot-documentation/docs/source/verticals/dlt/dlt_based_fl_enabler.rst

 ***************
 User guide
 ***************
-The user guide will be determined after the release of the enabler.
+The enabler has the following API endpoints.

 +--------+--------------------------+------------------------------------------------------+---------------------+-----------------------------------+
 | Method | Endpoint                 | Description                                          | Payload (if needed) | Response format                   |